ulysse71/fcrec/README.txt

 For educational purpose

-Beware, wont compile, needs HIDAPI to work see //github.com/csete/fcdctl.git
+Beware, wont compile, needs HIDAPI and fcdctl to work see //github.com/csete/fcdctl.git

 example: